root-project/root/README/ReleaseNotes/v620/index.md

    with axis labels justified on the color boundaries (implemented by Otto Schaile).
  * The `TCanvas` Event Status Bar now displays the date and time when the mouse cursor is moved over a time axis (implemented by Otto Schaile).
+ * Negative values were not painted with option "TEXT" for TH2Poly.

 ## 3D Graphics Libraries